JordanSantiagoYT/FNF-JS-Engine/THECHANGELOG.md

+1.50.1;

+Fixed a bug where the opponent/bf's camera would be incredibly offset.
+Fixed a crash in 2hot related to its special notes.

 1.50.0;

 The crash handler now has summarized reasoning that tells you WHY your engine crashed specifically. there are a few summarized reasons right now, but there'll be more added in the future!